ndangeles/Documentation/docs/store/custom-actions/CreateTasksFromJobType.rst

 CreateTasksFromJobType
 ======================

+**Compatible documents**
+Job

 **When to use**

-There was a need to create tasks directly from Job Type.
+There was a need to create tasks (Jobs) directly from the Job Type.
 Add this action to a the workflow transition to create automatically tasks.

-**Syntax**

-The following is the C# statement.
+(Remember: This code is the default implementation which can be modified anytime in the system)

 .. code-block:: c#
     :linenos: